Quick Home Repairs You Can Do in 10 Minutes—or Less!

 How to restore free flow to a faucet

 When a kitchen or bathroom faucet loses pressure or starts spraying to the side, it’s usually due to a dirty aerator screen.
-Luckily, cleaning a screen is an easy home repair.
+Luckily, cleaning a screen is one of the easiest home repairs.
 Start this fix by closing the drain plug (so you don’t drop parts down the drain).
 Then remove the aerator using a rag or masking tape so you don’t mar the finish with your pliers.

 To remove the sand and other deposits, soak the aerator in vinegar, then scrub it with a toothbrush.
-(Here are 20 more things you should be cleaning with a toothbrush.)
 This usually solves the problem.
 If you have to disassemble the aerator to clean it, lay out the parts in the order you removed them so you can reassemble them correctly.

 How to unclog a toilet—with dish soap!